its-dirg/saml2testGui/doc/setup.rst

 Configurate the server:
 ***********************

-    1. Go to your SAML2testGui folder and open the server_conf.py
+    #.
+Go to your SAML2testGui folder rename the file **server_conf.py.example** it should be named **server_conf.py**
+    #.
+Open the server_conf.py
-    2. If you want to use https you need certificates.
+    #.
+If you want to use https you need certificates.
         * If you have access to production certificates you need to point them out.
 Point out all your certificates in the variables SERVER_CERT, SERVER_KEY and CERT_CHAIN.
         * If you do not have any production certificates you can generate self signed certificates by running the script [..]/httpsCert/create_key.sh.
 If you use this method the server_conf.py file need no changes.
         * To activate https you also need to set the variable HTTPS to True.
-    3. You must take a look at all the settings in server_conf.py and adjust them for your needs.
+    #.
+You must take a look at all the settings in server_conf.py and adjust them for your needs.
+    #.
+Set BASEURL to the url you want to use for the test tool
-    4. Set PORT to the port you want to use.
+    #.
+Set PORT to the port you want to use.
 If HTTPS is True, this is your https port.

 Generate test tool metadata:
 ----------------------------